arianarobertson/python-project-1/learningjournal.md

 5. Now that you’re nearly at the end of Achievement 1, consider what you know about Python so far.
 What would you say are the limitations of Python as a programming language?
 While Python is very beginner-friendly and great for many tasks, it does have limitations.
 It can be slower than other languages like C++ or Java because it’s interpreted rather than compiled.
 Python isn’t always the best choice for mobile app development or memory-intensive tasks.
 Also, for very large-scale web applications, frameworks in other languages like JavaScript (Node.js) or Java might offer better performance.
 Despite that, Python’s strengths in readability, data handling, and rapid development make it a solid tool for many applications.

+---

+#— Exercise 1.7 📘 Learning Journal: Finalizing Your Python Program
+✅ Learning Goals
+Interact with a database using an object-relational mapper (ORM)

+Build a command-line Recipe application using Python and SQLAlchemy

+🔎 Reflection Questions
+1. What is an Object Relational Mapper and what are the advantages of using one?
+An Object Relational Mapper (ORM) is a tool that allows developers to interact with a relational database (like MySQL) using object-oriented programming.
+Instead of writing raw SQL queries, I can work with Python classes and methods to perform operations like insertions, updates, deletions, and queries.

+Advantages of using an ORM:

+Speeds up development by abstracting complex SQL operations

+Helps avoid SQL injection vulnerabilities by safely managing query parameters

+Makes code more readable and maintainable

+Allows for easier migration between different databases

+Integrates naturally with Python applications

+2. By this point, you’ve finished creating your Recipe app.
+How did it go?
+Creating the Recipe app was challenging at times, but ultimately rewarding.
+I gained hands-on experience connecting a Python application to a MySQL database and implementing core CRUD (Create, Read, Update, Delete) functionality using SQLAlchemy.

+Something I did well:
+I was consistent in commenting my code and structuring my functions to keep the application organized and easy to debug.
+I also implemented input validation and error handling, which helped make the app more user-friendly.

+Something I would change:
+If I started over, I would implement a separate utils.py file for repeated logic like input validation or formatting to make the code more modular.
+I’d also consider adding a logging feature for better tracking of database changes or errors.

+3. Interview Scenario: What experience do you have creating an app using Python?
+"In one of my recent projects, I built a command-line Recipe app using Python and SQLAlchemy.
+The application allowed users to create, view, edit, delete, and search recipes stored in a MySQL database.
+I implemented object-relational mapping to simplify database interactions and added input validation to make the app user-friendly and robust.
+This project helped me solidify my understanding of Python classes, functions, and integrating external packages.
+It also gave me confidence in building scalable applications that interact with persistent data."

+🧠 Overall Reflection on Achievement 1
+What went well during this Achievement?
+I developed a strong foundational understanding of Python’s capabilities beyond simple scripting — especially its integration with external tools like SQLAlchemy and MySQL.
+I learned to write cleaner code, handle unexpected inputs, and structure an app around a user menu and database logic.

+What’s something you’re proud of?
+I'm proud of completing the full flow of the application from scratch — including designing the database model, setting up user interaction, handling errors, and making sure the app runs smoothly.
+I also took the time to test each menu option thoroughly.

+What was the most challenging aspect of this Achievement?
+Debugging database connection issues and getting the ORM setup correct was the most challenging part.
+I had to make sure my MySQL server was running, my connection string was properly formatted, and the correct packages were installed in my environment (like pymysql).

+Did this Achievement meet your expectations?
+Yes, it exceeded my expectations.
+I not only created a working application, but I also developed more confidence in handling real-world Python workflows.
+The process of breaking down tasks and implementing them in stages made me feel prepared for more complex projects.

+Did it give you the confidence to start working with your new Python skills?
+Absolutely.
+I now feel comfortable working with classes, object-oriented design, and integrating Python with databases.
+I’m more confident in reading documentation, debugging errors, and building from the ground up.

+🚀 Looking Ahead to Achievement 2
+What’s something you want to keep in mind to help you do your best in Achievement 2 (Web Development with Django)?
+I want to remember the value of modular, well-commented code and proper input validation.
+These are especially important in web development where user interaction is even more dynamic.
+I'll also make an effort to understand how Django’s ORM builds upon what I've learned with SQLAlchemy to make working with databases even easier in web applications.